ericshin13/Storage-and-Machine-Learning-Classification-of-Football-Play-Gestures-Data/README.md

-# Data Storage and Machine Learning Analysis of Football Play Gestures
+# Data Storage & Machine Learning Analysis of Football Play Gestures

 This project supported a fictional collaboration between entrepreneurial theater owner, Rudy, and Fighting Irish Pictures, a made-up movie studio, to create an interactive football experience in movie theater lobbies across the country.
 Designed to promote the fictional film Rudy: Heart of a Champion, the exhibit invited moviegoers to step into the action by “calling plays” with gestures performed on their smartphones.